enactjs/cli/template/README.md

 ### `npm run pack` and `npm run pack-p`

 Builds the project in the working directory.
 Specifically, `pack` builds in development mode with code un-minified and with debug code include, whereas `pack-p` builds in production mode, with everything minified and optimized for performance.
+Be sure to avoid shipping or performance testing on development mode builds.

 ### `npm run watch`